Hotline Bling: Covers and usage in media

 Canadian singer Justin Bieber recorded a cover version of the song and released it on October 30, 2015.
 At the 2016 iHeartRadio Music Awards the alternative version was nominated for the Best Cover Song.
 Dominican Rapper Messiah released a Spanish cover titled "El Celular" ("The Cellphone") on September 11, 2015.
 Dominican-American trio Vena released a bachata cover of the song featuring L.O.S. on November 19, 2015.
+American R&B singer Keyshia Cole released her own version of the song on September 27, 2015.
 Rapper Lil Wayne released his own version of the song from his mixtape No Ceilings 2.
 Singer Erykah Badu released a rewrite of the song on her 2015 mixtape But You Caint Use My Phone titled "Cel U Lar Device".

 American singer Billie Eilish released a cover of "Hotline Bling" as the B-side of "Party Favor", on a pink 7-inch vinyl on April 21, 2018, coinciding with Record Store Day for that year.
 Eilish's cover was later released for digital download and streaming in June 2018 by Darkroom and Interscope Records.
 Sam Moore of NME described the genre of Eilish's cover of "Hotline Bling" as "delicate indie pop".
 An edited version of Eilish's cover was released as a digital promotional single on May 9, 2023.

 W magazine uploaded a video with 13 celebrities reading the lyrics of the song in December 2015.
 The song was featured on the episode "She Gets Revenge" from American Horror Story: Hotel.
 "Hotline Bling" was the subject of a Super Bowl 50 advertisement for T-Mobile, in which Drake is interrupted by executives of cellphones provider seeking to make "improvements" to its lyrics.
 A variation of Drake's dancing in the music video was included in the multiplayer section of 2016's Uncharted 4: A Thief's End, renamed to "Bling Bling".
 The dance is also featured in 2014's Destiny, referred to only as "Strange Dance".
 Heroes of the Storm features a playable character named Dehaka, whose dance also mimics Drake's.
 On March 24, 2017, a Red Nose Day short that served as a sequel to the 2003 film Love Actually premiered and featured Hugh Grant reprising his dancing skills to "Hotline Bling".

 The dance moves in the music video also inspired the opening sequence to the anime Keep Your Hands Off Eizouken!, according to a Crunchyroll interview with to one of its animators, Abel Gongora.